 APTIVUS by Boehringer Ingelheim is 12.
 First approved in 2008.

 APTIVUS (tipranavir) is an oral protease inhibitor antiretroviral drug used to treat HIV-1 infection in treatment-experienced patients.
-It works by inhibiting HIV protease, blocking viral replication.
-The drug requires mandatory co-administration with ritonavir, a CYP3A inhibitor, to achieve therapeutic plasma concentrations.
+It works by inhibiting HIV protease, preventing viral replication.
+The drug must be co-administered with ritonavir, which boosts tipranavir plasma concentrations 29-fold through CYP3A inhibition.

 12.1 Mechanism of Action Tipranavir is an antiretroviral drug [ see ].
 12.2 Pharmacodynamics ECG Evaluation The effect of APTIVUS/ritonavir on the QTcF interval was measured in a study in which 81 healthy subjects received the following treatments twice daily for 2.5 days: APTIVUS/ritonavir (500…